EventStacks/website/pages/posts/automated-utopia-typescript.md

 This setup is a page out of the AsyncAPI setup, where I reuse the exact setup that [Lukasz](https://github.com/derberg) authored.
 If you want a more in-depth description of the setup, you can watch the [Let's talk about contributing - CI/CD at AsyncAPI](https://www.youtube.com/watch?v=DsQfmlc3Ubo), otherwise, I will make sure to recap the major parts below.

-It has two core concepts, the package.json file has [specific release scripts](https://github.com/asyncapi/modelina/blob/master/package.json#L84-L88) and [release configurations](https://github.com/asyncapi/modelina/blob/8e6fe34b8870a2aa758697b0a341736b2ef30658/package.json#L93) which is being triggered by a [release workflow](https://github.com/asyncapi/modelina/blob/8e6fe34b8870a2aa758697b0a341736b2ef30658/.github/workflows/if-nodejs-release.yml#L52) that ensures everything is released based on the conventional commits it finds since the last release.
+It has two core concepts, the package.json file has [specific release scripts](https://github.com/asyncapi/modelina/blob/master/package.json#L84-L88) and [release configurations](https://github.com/asyncapi/modelina/blob/8e6fe34b8870a2aa758697b0a341736b2ef30658/package.json#L93) which is being triggered by a [release workflow](https://github.com/asyncapi/modelina/blob/8e6fe34b8870a2aa758697b0a341736b2ef30658/.github/workflows/if-nodejs-release.yml#L52) ([for the library it's this workflow](https://github.com/GamingAPI/rust-ts-public-api/blob/main/.github/workflows/release.yml)) that ensures everything is released based on the conventional commits it finds since the last release.
 [Similar to what the setup is for the AsyncAPI files](/posts/asyncapi-versioning-in-practice).
-Once released we bump the version of the library.
+Once released we bump the version of the library through [this workflow](https://github.com/GamingAPI/rust-ts-public-api/blob/main/.github/workflows/bump-release.yml).

-The first dilemma is that the template I am using is generating the `package.json` file which contains the minimum to make it usable (which is expected) - such as dependencies and basic scripts.
-It does not contain any specific scripts or developer dependencies for supporting the continuous release.
+Turning towards our code generation, the first dilemma is that the code template is generating a full project, meaning it already [generate a `package.json` file](https://github.com/asyncapi/ts-nats-template/blob/d8343874f0c86a5b3b344172a6b209922c8d464e/template/package.json.js#L6).
+This means it does not contain our needed release scripts or dependencies for supporting the continuous release.

 Luckily it's JSON, so we can `jq` once again to make it contain what we need.